 That was a beginning.
 Being disabled was not going to be easy or glamourous.
 All the things I knew as an able-bodied person would have to change.
 My perception of myself, my eating and sleeping, my surviving -- everything had to change.
 And it would probably be messy.

 My greatest lesson at Rusk came when I left the hospital in August, 1981.
 Unlike many who leave hospitals healthy, I was leaving as a quadriplegic in a wheelchair.
 I didn't feel recovered, and I didn't feel good about myself.
 I even thought about suicide.
 What would my life be like as a handicapped person?
 Despite all the care and the help I received at the hospital, I realized I could not accept my disability.
 I could never be comfortable with it.
 However, I would have to learn to cope with it.

 Part 3 will be posted on May 31, 2011 at noon EST.

+This article was written for the Mount Sinai School of Medicine spinal cord injury newsletter.
+A PDF of the full article will appear on the website in the next few weeks.
 Part III: Starting Over When I returned to work at IBM in May 1982 -- 17 months after my surfing accident -- I really didn't know whether I could be a productive employee again.
 I don't believe my new management team knew either.
 But my former IBM manager, John Perissi, had encouraged me to come back to work -- and my new management team was willing to give me a chance.
 My greatest concerns had to do not with whether I could do the job, but with whether I would fall out of my wheelchair or suffer some other embarrassment in my office.
 I'm still concerned about that.
 But I now can handle the fear psychologically because my confidence has improved.
 Confidence.
 It was the key to my comeback.
 As my confidence in myself grew, my performance at work -- and my capacity for work -- improved.
-I made new friends. …
+I made